CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <h2><span style="color:SteelBlue">Introduction</span></h2>

 <p>Joey NMT is a neural machine translation toolkit that aims to be accessible to novice learners.
  Joey NMT requires parallel text of the source language immediately followed by a translation from the       target language.
-This tutorial focuses on preparing data for less-resources languages from bible translations.
-I demonstrate the process here with examples from Tohono O'odham language (ISO code ood).
+This tutorial focuses on preparing data for less-resourced languages from Bible translations.
+I demonstrate the process here with examples from the Tohono O'odham language (ISO code ood).
 Tohono O'odham is an endangered and less-resourced Native American language originating from southern Arizona and north-western Mexico.
 </p>

 <h2><span style="color:SteelBlue">Parallel Text Sources</span></h2>

-<p>Many translations of the Bible have been made for less-resourced.
-When looking for data for a less-resourced languages, searching for a Bible translaion can be a good place to start.
+<p>Many translations of the Bible have been made for less-resourced languages.
+When looking for data for a less-resourced language, searching for a Bible translaion can be a good place to start.
 For preparing ood data for Joey NMT I used the "Jiosh Wechij O'ohana" and English (ISO code eng) to ood translation of the New Testament from Wycliffe Bible Translators, Inc. "Jiosh Wechij O'ohana" can be viewed here: <a>https://ebible.org/find/details.php?id=oodNT</a>
 </p>

 <h2><span style="color:SteelBlue">Expected Format</span></h2>

  <p>The text below is parallel eng to ood text.
 The text of the source language is first, followed by the target language.
 Triple bars are used to divide the two languages.
-This is an sample of 3 parallel verses after being correctly preprocessed.
+This is a sample of 3 parallel verses after being correctly preprocessed.
 </p>

 <pre><code>&lt;sax&gt; In fact the testimony of Christ was proved valid in your experience, ||| Am o e chehgidch mam s-wihnam an uꞌukch g haꞌichu t-ahga ab amjed g Christ.